calmendares1/colliding-random-walks/README.md

 ![Alt Text](https://github.com/calmendares1/colliding-random-walks/blob/main/4x4%20Exit%20Counter%2C%20100%20sims%20per%20state.png)

 The plot shows the number of unique incident states out of 1000 simulations of a 4x4 system with 12870 possible states.
-Although 1000 simulations are not nearly enough to cover all states leading into an incident state, it is clear that the most common state is the checkerboard state.
+Although 1000 simulations are not nearly enough to cover all states leading into an incident state, it is clear that the some states are preferred more than others.
+The *most incident* state is the checkerboard and its inversion.

 The Rmd files contain detailed comments for each and every single function and section as to hypothesis, code intention, and execution.